Do you need goals in life to reach the pinnacle of success and happiness that you’re after? Is goal setting the key to making that happen? Maybe.

 - Set them

 There are a lot of goals that you can set for yourself.
 How are you supposed to know which ones to focus on?
-Here is a simple exercise to do (borrowed and summarized from my goal setting course) that you can use to answer the question – what are your goals in life?
+Here is a simple exercise to do that you can use to answer the question – what are your goals in life?

 Goals in life: Where you are today